 In 2017–18, the Victorian Government received more than 8000 submissions to a public consultation on plastic pollution.

-Plastic shopping bags with a thickness of 35 microns or less will be banned.
+Plastic shopping bags with a thickness of 35 microns or less are banned.
 These include degradable, biodegradable and compostable plastic shopping bags.

 Comedian Sam Simmons is on a mission to help Victorians remember to take their reusable bags.